r4victor/tenthousandmeters/content/blog/python_bts_06.md

 } PyFloatObject;
 ```

-A `float` object stores everything `PyObject` stores plus the floating-point value `ob_fval`.
+A `float` object stores everything `PyObject` stores plus a floating-point value `ob_fval`.
 The C standard simply states that we can convert a pointer to `PyFloatObject` to a pointer to `PyObject` and vice versa:

 ```C
 PyFloatObject float_object;